Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_0_intro.md

     If you see this message, you will need to close your window and re-connect to the HPC [as per the setup instructions](../setup.md#connecting-to-the-hpcs).

+## 1.0.3 Navigate to the `part1` working directory

 As a final step, go to VSCode's "File" menu and select "Open Folder...".
-Enter the full path to the `part1` directory in the text box:
+Enter the full path to the `part1` directory in the text box that appears at the top of the window:

 === "Gadi (PBS)"